benspotatoes/namegen/README.md

 ## Usage

-After installing the gem, just type ```namegen``` from your command line and an adjective-noun pair will be printed out.
-A verbose option ```namegen -v``` can be specified to include a definition of the adjective (in case some of the words are a little too "exquisite" for you like they were for me).
+After installing the gem, just type `namegen` from your command line and an adjective-noun pair will be printed out.
+A verbose option `namegen -v` can be specified to include a definition of the adjective (in case some of the words are a little too "exquisite" for you like they were for me).
+You can also include a number `namegen 5` or `namegen -v 5` to give you a few options at once.

 ## Contributing